South Carolina

 Security Freeze Rights

-South Carolina residents have the right to place a security freeze on their consumer credit reports.
+South Carolina residents have the right to place a security freeze on their consumer credit reports at no cost.
 A security freeze prohibits a credit reporting agency from releasing the consumer's credit report or any information from it without the consumer's express authorization.
 This helps prevent identity thieves from opening new accounts in the consumer's name.

 Records Disposal Requirements